The four ingredients of an assimilation system

 ➍ Discuss what it would mean to build a strong assimilation strategy based on these 4 ingredients.
 Hint: Identify the ingredient your church is missing starting at the left side of the chart.
 Then move right to the next ingredient, once each is added.

-Are you ready to build your assimilation system?
+Are you ready to take your first step?

 I hope so… because I think it’d be the most powerful thing you could do this year to reach more people and make more disciples.